assumption

 Decidable

-terms for rewriting propositions.
-These can appear for instances defined using tactics (such asrw
+These can appear in instances defined using tactics (such as rw

-).
-To avoid this, use definitions such asdecidable_of_iff
+To avoid this, create such instances using definitions such as decidable_of_iff

 instead.